springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

-# RPI-NOX-VC4
+# HOWTO:RPI-NOX-VC4

-Howto: build DRM,MESA,KMSCUBE and QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.
+**Build DRM,MESA,KMSCUBE and QT5 with VC4,  without X11 for RPi3/4 32bit or 64bit.

-aka VC4-NOX-KIT

-This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH/Bitness as needed,
+*This guide was made for Debian aarch64 / arm64, adjust to your OS and ARCH/Bitness as needed,

-For Example, for Raspbian,
+*For Example, for Raspbian,
-Change:
+*Change:
 ```
   --libdir=/usr/lib/aarch64-linux-gnu
 ```
-to
+*to
 ```
  --libdir=/usr/lib/arm-linux-gnueabihf
 ```